Dami Im: Early life

-Dami Im was born in Seoul on 17 October 1988 to Lee Hae-yun, a trained opera singer, and Im Dong-eal a Chef.
+Dami Im was born in Seoul on 17 October 1988 to Lee Hae-yun, a trained opera singer, and Im Dong-eal.
 She is the elder of two children.
-Im began learning the piano at the age of five, and she taught herself to sing by recording her favourite artists on cassette.
+Im began learning the piano at the age of five, and she taught herself to sing by recording herself copying her favourite artists.
 Aged nine, Im emigrated to Australia with her mother and younger brother Kenny because their parents thought they would have more opportunity growing up in Australia.
 They stayed with their uncle in Brisbane, while her father stayed in South Korea to support them.
 Im's parents now live together, spending part of the year in Australia and part in South Korea.

 Aged 11, Im began studying piano at the Young Conservatorium of Music program at Griffith University.
 She was a national finalist in the Yamaha Youth Piano Competition, and won the Nora Baird Scholarship and the Queensland Piano Competition several times.
 Im attended John Paul College in Daisy Hill, Queensland and graduated in 2005.
 She never sang while at school and would only accompany the choir on piano, and play violin for the school's Silver Strings group.
 In 2009, Im graduated from the University of Queensland with first class honours in a Bachelor of Music.
 She subsequently completed a Masters of Music Studies degree in contemporary voice at Griffith University.
+In 2025, Griffith University awarded Im an Honorary Doctorate (DUniv) for her distinguished service to the Arts.
 At Griffith University, Im was trained by Irene Bartlett and Sharny Russell, lecturer and voice coach who also trained a number of other well-known Australian vocalists such as Katie Noonan, Megan Washington, Kristin Berardi, and Elly Hoyt.
 Prior to entering The X Factor, Im was a gospel singer and occasionally taught piano and voice to support herself during this time.